Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 Hearts and Minds

-The large red letters over the entrance shone in the evening darkness above Stuart and Phoebe as they stood in front of the landmark Fisherman's Wharf restaurant.
+The large red letters and yellow number '9' over the entrance shone in the evening darkness above Stuart and Phoebe, as they stood in front of the landmark Fisherman's Wharf restaurant.

 They were at the corner where The Embarcadero and Taylor Street meet - and where both streets end.
-They began walking up Taylor, passing the adjacent Alioto's restaurant, towards the huge Fisherman's Wharf sign.
-Almost fifteen feet in diameter, the illuminated round yellow sign stood out against the night sky, leaving no room for doubt as to where this was.
+They began walking up Taylor, passing on their right the adjacent famous Alioto's restaurant - run by one of San Francisco's most prominent families for almost eighty years - and continuing towards the huge Fisherman's Wharf sign that stood at the corner of Jefferson Street.
+Almost fifteen feet in diameter, the illuminated round yellow sign stood out against the night sky, its large brown lettering leaving no room for doubt as to which neighborhood of the city this was.

 "See there," he pointed, "above and behind the stores, the hotel with its subdued light.
 And above that, the lights of the homes on Russian Hill.

 "I come here every night when I'm in San Francisco.
 At least, in the past I did.
-I just stand here, leaning back against this broad wooden railing, watching the scene, and thinking."
+I just stand here, leaning back against the wooden railing, watching the scene, and thinking."

 Phoebe took a deep breath, smelling the water all around her.
 "What are you thinking now?" she asked.